 Consequently, HUGE amounts of money are being spent using mobile phones.
 Total monetary transactions on mobile phones are expected to increase by half a trillion from 2020 to 2021 and another 0.6 trillion from 2021 to 2022.

 Within a matter of taps, customers are able to browse, book and buy products/services.
-The best websites now ensure that this is the case.
+The best websites now ensure that this is the case for mobile users.

 Social Media & Ecommerce

 Social media platforms are jumping aboard the ecommerce train in order to further monetise platforms further.

 Social media giant, Instagram, redeveloped its user interface to make its ‘Shop’ feature more accessible on its app.
 E-commerce sites in 2021 are making use of such changes to use Instagram, Facebook and Tik-Tok to reach consumers more easily and regularly.